The Art Of Persuasion: What It Is And How To Practice It

 Like any other form of art, persuasion is neither positive nor negative in and of itself.
 It is how you use the art of persuasion, and for what purpose, that determines whether you're contributing something worthwhile to the world.

 The inability to persuade others can be a great handicap in life.
 You might have trouble getting a job, buying a home, or taking the next step in your relationship.
-On the other hand, you may find that you're too easily convinced and fall for every scam presented to you.
+Or, you may find that you're too easily convinced and fall for every scam presented to you.
 If so, there are several ways to decrease your susceptibility to falling for every slick come-on.
 A therapist can help you build your self-esteem, improve your social skills, and even learn to manage your depression.
 These factors will make you less vulnerable to deception.

 You can talk to a licensed counselor at BetterHelp to get the help you need.
 Online therapy is affordable, convenient, private, and can help you uncover your hidden strengths.
 Whether you need to learn to be more persuasive or to scrutinize the persuasion tactics of others, therapy can have a major impact.
 You can learn about both sides of the art of persuasion well enough to both get what you want more easily and protect yourself.
-You deserve to be happy-let us help.
-Below are some reviews of BetterHelp counselors from people who became healthier and more skilled through treatment.
+You deserve to be happy—let us help.

 "In the short span of 9 months, Shonnie has become like one of my best friends.
 At first, I was skeptical of doing therapy since I'm very "psychologically healthy".
 A few challenges in my personal life led me to try therapy for a month.
 Now I consider it an important part of my growth as a businessman and leader within my community.
 Thank you Shonnie for being so helpful during the recent difficulties; I am very lucky to have found you!"